 The answer for me is definitely YES TO DO.
 I wasn’t thinking even for a minute whether I should do it or not.
 It was definitely one of the coolest thing I did in South America.
 However, it really is not for everyone.
 Most agencies will not be very honest with you, as they just want loads of people to sign for it for the profit.
 There is no limit of age, fitness etc, but since I have done it, I can set some average requirements.
 Here they are:

-- Dead Road is suitable from very confident beginners to, of course, experts.
-Average fitness and above.
+- Dead Road is suitable from very confident cyclists to, of course, experts.
+A bit higher than average fitness and above.
 In particular for everyone above 16, but mostly done by younger group of people, usually at the age gap of 20-30.
 I did have two people at the age of 50-60 in my group.
-One of them was very fit and did it well, the other was always last and we had to wait for him.
+They both were fit and did well.
 Having said that, our group was one of the fastest, starting last, finishing first, so I am sure it can be done by not perfectly fit people, but maybe get some advice on best company to go with, if that’s the case for you.

 - You have to be very very careful, you need a perfect eyesight.
 The whole road is mostly thin and going via many waterfalls.
 Mentioning good eyesight meant to warn you that at the beginning road is extremely foggy, and it is difficult to navigate.
 Waterfalls are very tricky, as the group do not stop to pass them, you will go trough them at your max speed.

 - Keep in your mind that it is pretty much “fast and furious” activity.
-You do not have a choice, but just go very fast, well…at least my group was fast.
+You do not have a choice, but just go at max speed, well…at least my group was fast.
 So think twice if you want to do this.
 Trust me, I felt on my head, destroying the helmet, having an open wound on my left elbow, that got swollen as well.
 Yet, I still had 30 kilometers to go….gosh that was painful.
 Another guy broke his leg too.

 - Cycling will last 5 hours, at high performance.
 Road is approximate downhill: 90% (one section contains a few small uphills).
 You have to be ready for sore hands.